 I can list the number of movie sequels that were better or even as good as the original movie on one hand.
 Movie sequels usually turn out one of two ways.
 Either they are complete rehashes that bring nothing new to the table, or they're huge deviations that give us nothing that we loved about the originals.
 Gaming has nailed sequels though.
 There are countless games that only got better as they went on.
 Take Timesplitters for instance.
 The first one is the worst one.
 Game developers know what makes a good sequel.
 They add or change enough things to warrant putting down money for a second game in the franchise, while taking the things that worked and polishing and improving those aspects.
 Bad video game sequels are the exception, not the rule which is the complete opposite from Hollywood.
 To be fair, Hollywood has been getting a lot better at making sequels to their movies, but they have a long way to go until they have the hit ratio of the games industry.

 More and more games are offering morality choices.
 These choices let you decide if you want to play as a good guy or a bad guy.
 Depending on what you choose, the game will play out differently.
-It will offer different story arcs, and alternate endings.
+It will offer different story arcs and alternate endings.
 The gameplay often changes as well, like in the Infamous series.
-This can turn a 20 hour game into a 40 hour game because it offers you incentive to come back and play it again.
+This can turn a 20-hour game into a 40-hour game because it offers you incentive to come back and play it again.
 It's not just limited to morality choices either.
 Some games offer various classes to play as.
-Will you play as a warrior who's up close and personal, a stealthy assassin or a long range marksman?
+Will you play as a warrior who's up close and personal, a stealthy assassin or a long-range marksman?
 You can play different ways each time you play.
-You have to pay a fourth or even a third of the cost of a game (if its new) for a movie that only lasts two hours and never changes.
+You have to pay a fourth or even a third of the cost of a game (if it's new) for a movie that only lasts two hours and never changes.
 Suddenly the 60 dollars for a new game doesn't seem like such a high price for something that will last you ten times as long, at least, as the average movie.